 Putting critical text at the edges of your images causes problems across placements.
 Desktop might crop differently than mobile.
 Stories placement definitely crops differently than feed.

 Keep important text and logos in the center 80% of your creative.
 Leave padding around the edges.
-Test your creatives in Meta's Creative Hub or AdManage's preview system to see how they actually render across placements.
+Test your creatives in Meta's Creative Hub or the AdManage ad preview tool to see how they actually render across placements.

 Video Length Overconfidence